Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

 Observe that we can use \texttt{pref\_hash} array to calculate hash of any subarray of \texttt{points}.
 Let $I_{l,r} = \{j_l,j_{l+1},\ldots,j_r\}$.
-Then $H(I_{l,r}) = H(I_{0,r}) \oplus H(I_{0,l-1})$, and both values are stored in \texttt{pref\_hash} array.
+Then $H(I_{l,r}) = H(I_{0,r}) \oplus H(I_{0,l-1})$, with both these values stored in \texttt{pref\_hash} array.
 We use this property to recalculate hashes for nodes that become bottom- or top-simple during updates (possibly lazy updates).

-We proceed to the part where we describe operations supported by the data structure.
+We are now going to describe operations supported by SSDS.
 We introduce an auxiliary procedure $\Push$ which is part of the lazy propagation technique.
 Its purpose is to make sure that a node is not outdated before we use it.

-\paragraph{Push.} Here we are given a lazy node $N$ with potentially outdated children.
-Procedure returns an equivalent node $N'$ that is not lazy and its children are not outdated.
-As everything is persistent, this operation creates copy of the children, updates them, and returns copy of the original node with new children.
+\subparagraph*{\Push{} operation.} We use this operation a lazy node $N$ with potentially outdated children.
+The procedure returns an equivalent node $N'$ that is not lazy and its children are not outdated.
+As everything is persistent, this operation creates copies of the children, updates them, and returns a copy of the original node with new children.

 If $N$ is top-lazy, then by invariants 5 and 6 it is not outdated and additionally it is top-simple and split.
 Therefore, correct states of its children are also top-simple and split.
 We can copy values \texttt{top\_min}, \texttt{top\_max} from $N$ to its children and mark them as top-lazy.
 Moreover, we can compute the \texttt{top\_hash} fields for the children of $N$ using their \texttt{pref\_hash} arrays.
-Observe that after operation every node in subtree of $N$, excluding its children, is still outdated, as it should be.
-Additionally, children are no longer top-outdated.
+Observe that after this operation every node in the subtree of $N$, excluding its children, is still outdated (as it should be).
+Additionally, the children are no longer top-outdated.

-Now we recalculate \texttt{hash} fields for children.
+Now we recalculate the \texttt{hash} fields for children.
 There are two cases.
-If the top boundary is below the bottom boundary, then every point is marked.
-We can set the \texttt{hash} field to the hash of all points.
-Otherwise points marked by the bottom boundary are different from the ones marked by the top boundary, in which case \texttt{hash} $=$ \texttt{bot\_hash} $\oplus$ \texttt{top\_hash}.
+If the top boundary is below the bottom boundary, then every point is marked, so we can set the \texttt{hash} field to the hash of all points.
+Otherwise, the points marked by the bottom boundary are different from the ones marked by the top boundary, in which case \texttt{hash} $=$ \texttt{bot\_hash} $\oplus$ \texttt{top\_hash}.

 We proceed similarly if the node $N$ is bottom-lazy.
 It is straightforward to check that all invariants are maintained by this operation.